Lanecrest/RanGen-Fantasy-Names/README.md

 JSON Charset
 =
-The pre-packaged [charset file](rangen_charsets.json) is just an example of how you can define your own character sets.
+The pre-packaged [charset file](/rangen/charsets.json) is just an example of how you can define your own character sets.
 The program will always be able to use a default character set if you don't have a charset file or the charset file is corrupted.
-Any custom character sets will need to contain each of the 5 dictionaries (vowels, diphthongs, consonants, beginning_clusters, and ending_clusters) to work correctly but the names (such as Sample) in the pre-packaged file can be whatever you choose, as well as the letters inside each dictionary.
+Any custom character sets will need to contain each of the 5 dictionaries (vowels, diphthongs, consonants, beginning_clusters, and ending_clusters) to work correctly but the names (such as 'Orc') in the pre-packaged file can be whatever you choose, as well as the letters inside each dictionary.

 CSV File
 =
 One of the current options is to export your names to a CSV file.
 In the short term, this is just so you can maintain a list of names you like as the names are appended to the file so it keeps track of all names you have exported in the past.
-In the long term the app may do more with this file as more features are added.
+In the long term, the program may do more with this file as more features are added.

 Road Map
 =
-The next update will likely provide the ability to work with the new settings window and the main window simultaneously and contain additional character sets in the charset json file.
-In a future update beyond that, the ability to create character set files through the GUI versus manipulating the json file directly might be implemented.
+The basic intended functions of the program have all been implemented.
+The next feature likely to be implemented will be the ability to create or modify character sets directly in the GUI and perhaps the ability to view exported names in the CSV file directly within the GUI.

 Credits
 =
-Programmed by Lanecrest Tech
+Programmed by Lanecrest Tech © 2023

+This program uses Qt Framework Essentials, specifically the PyQt5 binder from [Riverbank Computing](https://www.riverbankcomputing.com/)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.